 There are two species of Kauila.
 This is the alphitonia variety - rare but not the endangered species of Kauila.

 Natural edge with shimmer.
-Dense with natural splits, a puka, and pre-limb marks.
+Dense with natural splits, curl and tri-foot.

 Kou is considered a rare wood.
 It grows in the coastal regions of the Hawaiian islands.
 Kou was almost totally destroyed by a moth in the 1800’s.

 This wood was prized by Hawaiian royalty for food use: poi bowls, calabashes and utensils as Kou does not impart a taste to food.